 In early June, the Local Authorities Pension Plan Corp., which is mandated to invest with the Alberta Investment Management Corp., said it began the year with $50.6 billion in assets under management and ended the first quarter with $47.2 billion.
-But, while an approximately 6.5 per cent reduction to the size of the fund is a hard hit, the results would have been much worse if it wasn’t for a downside protection strategy the LAPP that reversed about four per cent of losses and saved the fund almost $1.9 billion.
+And, while an approximately 6.5 per cent reduction to the size of the fund is a hard hit, the results would have been much worse if it wasn’t for a downside protection strategy the LAPP initiated that reversed about four per cent of losses and saved the fund almost $1.9 billion.

 The LAPP Corp. only became the legal trustee and administrator of the pension plan on March 1, 2019.
 Until then, the president of the Alberta Treasury Board and the province’s minister of finance was the plan’s legal trustee and administrator.

 Following the change, the new sponsor board was given a two-year period to work on articulating its risk appetite and developing a new funding policy, says Chris Brown, the LAPP’s president and chief executive officer.

 “As we worked on the work plan with that board it became clear that it was going to take some time, as you would expect, because that work would be quite foundational to then an asset-liability study for the plan and perhaps modifications of our investment policy.
 It also became clear that, in the context of where we were in 2019 — a decade or more into a long-standing bull market [with] the plan in very good health from a financial perspective — the risk to us, as we saw it, was something dramatic changing, which would then, potentially at least, take some options off the table for the sponsor board to consider as we looked at implementing that new funding policy.”